Cruelty to animals: Historical

 The Foreign Cattle Market is a significant historical example of industrial animal handling and slaughter.
 While not intended as animal cruelty, many of its practices would be considered problematic today.

 Geek shows were an act in traveling carnivals and circuses of early America and were often part of a larger sideshow.
 The billed performer's act consisted of a single geek, who stood in the center ring to chase live chickens.
 It ended with the performer biting the chickens' heads off and swallowing them.

 Goat throwing (in Spanish: Lanzamiento de cabra desde campanario or Salto de la cabra) was a festival celebrated in the town of Manganeses de la Polvorosa, province of Zamora, Spain, on the fourth Sunday of January.
 The festival coincided with the commemoration of Saint Vincent the Martyr.

 The act of goldfish swallowing was a fad first popularized by students at American colleges in the late 1930s.

-Kots Kaal Pato (Strangle the Duck) was an event held annually in the town of Citilcum, located in the municipality of Izamal, within the state of Yucatán, Mexico.
+Kots Kaal Pato was an event held annually in the town of Citilcum, located in the municipality of Izamal, within the state of Yucatán, Mexico.
 In it, piñatas stuffed with live animals were broken and ducks were hung from a wooden structure to later behead them.
 Since 2016, as a result of the efforts of Humane Society International Mexico and local organizations, the event no longer has this type of practices, instead featuring various sports and cultural activities.